Fight Discrimination and Racism

 Blacks are just as likely to use and distribute drugs as whites, but six times as likely to go to prison.
 Your neighbor with disabilities is getting paid less for working the same job as you; he’s also paying more for public transportation.
 It is still legal in our state to fire someone, or deny them housing, because of whom they love.
 One of our elected officials joked about killing his kids if he learned they were gay.
 Women’s work is devalued; their heath care is legislated.
 A photo just surfaced of state employees, who have pledged to serve us, making a nazi salute.
 Thousands of us have watched a tiny Black woman being pummeled by the police officers meant to protect her.
-Then we watched their Police chief arguing that those same officers would have been justified going even farther.

 It does not have to be this way.